EthanGunter/Altargene/Stories/The Artisan/Notes.md

 		- or Altus ends his exile and finds her in the city to help wrap things up
 			- I think Altus appearing in the city outskirts would be better as a resolution moment than a core component of the story
 - The Kunstenaar shop cannot be attached to the house, otherwise Jaeson will have had exposure to Grandpa and Siel for most his life, and Siel's parenting crisis arc will have very little meaning/resolution
+- Original concepts
+	- Siel gets injured by her first attempts at aestheturgy with the MATERIAL, which is why she comes into the care of Altus
+	- Altus teaches Siel the magic of the craft, the practice, and of *the life that leads to great works*.
+Siel goes on to become a legend of artistry.
+	- Touch on themes of *shiny-object syndrome* and dissatisfaction with mundanity and repetition.
+On the mystification and commercialization of specific \[monetizable\] paths to success.
+On the bent of society at large to prefer the pill over exercise.
+	- "You spend your whole life chasing something that you could be cultivating within yourself every day" (The product is not the goal.
+An honest process is)